top of page

 How to Use

-• Add ½ teaspoon electrolyte powder to 16–24 oz water
+• Add ½ teaspoon of electrolyte powder to 16–24 oz of water.

-• Stir or shake well
+• Stir or shake well.

 Adjust slightly based on sweat level, activity, and altitude.